RealFX-Code/uid-gen/readme.md

 ## Building

+I don't use Visual Studio, So I don't know if the `.sln` project file still works, since I've edited the `.csproj` file without using Visual Studio.

 Simply run `dotnet build ./UniqueIdentifier-gen.csproj`

 Or, To build Release binaries for Linux and Windows, I've written a script (`publish.sh`) that'll build and expose built binaries.

+To clean binary files, run the script, `./clean.sh`.

 ## Installation